spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Cluster Analysis

 ## Clustering
+A behavior by lemmings to see who can get the closest to center
 ## Compass
 A device which indicates the direction of magnetic north and references the bearing to the other cardinal directions.
 ## Compression